alexle/alexle.github.com/posts/signs-you-are-runner.markdown

 </a>
 <div class="separator">My top dresser drawer, yum</div>

 12. You finish a run, double-over, gasping for air.
 People passing by don't comprehend why you voluntary do this to yourself.
-And all you can do is smile how great this is.
+And all you can manage is smile from how great this is.
 That's when you know.

 <hr class="break">